sortiz4/zero/README.md

 # Zero
-Zero is a fast, simple, single-pass command line tool that securely erases files by zero-filling them.
-It's non-recursive and non-verbose by default, and always prompts the user before descending into absolute paths.
+Zero is a security-focused command line utility that permanently erases files by overwriting file contents with zeros before removal, preventing potential data recovery.

 ## Usage
 Zero expects one or more paths.
 All files in directories will be overwritten.